 This testimony by the Grassroot Institute of Hawaii was submitted to the full Honolulu City Council on Oct.
 9, 2019.
-It is similar to testimony submitted on July 24, except for a figure in the bill being increased from $250,000 to $1 million.
+It is similar to testimony submitted on July 24, except for a figure in the bill being increased from $250,000 to $1 million, then afterward to $2 million.
 After a public hearing, the Council approved the bill, 7-2, It now goes to the mayor.
 Pictured above is Jonathan Young, president of the Associated Builders & Contractors, Hawaii chapter, which opposed the measure.
 Seated behind him is community activist Natalie Iwasa, who also opposed the bill.

 RE: Bill 37 (2019), CD1 — RELATING TO COMMUNITY WORKFORCE AGREEMENTS.